 There may be relief on the way, however.
 In November 2017, the state assembly passed a bill that would eliminate the current 6 month waiting period.
 The state senate would now have to pass the bill and then signed by the governor to become the law in the state of Wisconsin.
 Currently, the state is not acting on deciding the issues.
 Updates will be provided on this important family law topic as developments in the state legislature become known.

-If y0u have questions on the 6 month waiting period in Wisconsin before remarriage, contact the experienced family lawyers at Karp & Iancu, S.C. today for a free consultation in person or over the phone.
+If y0u have questions on the 6 month waiting period in Wisconsin before remarriage, contact the experienced family lawyers at Karp & Iancu, S.C. today for a 100% confidential consultation in person or over the phone.